Bukixo/api101-workshop-BE/README.md

         }
     )

-// If it is not a book from the list, we return 'false'
+// If it is not a cake from the list, we return 'false'
     if (updatedCakeTier != undefined) {
         cakes[indexOfCakeToUpdate].tierNumber = updatedCakeTier